Minors

 Writing Minor

 The Writing minor is particularly valuable for students considering graduate study, curatorial work, or as part of professional training in design areas that stress verbal as well as visual skills.
-A total of 15 credits within the Liberal Studies division at MIAD are required to complete the minor.
+A total of 15 credits within the Critical Studies division at MIAD are required to complete the minor.
 Students who minor in Writing fulfill their requirements through advanced-level writing courses, internships, independent study, and elective writing courses.

 WRTG300 – The Creative Professional in Context